niyabits/yashguptaz.com/content/blog/quality-ssr-with-react/index.md

 Server-side rendering is best suited for parts of the application that do not require dynamic interactions.

-Thanks to (Sudhanshu Yadav)[https://twitter.com/_syadav].
-He helped me with much of the content of the blog.
+Thanks to [Sudhanshu Yadav.](https://twitter.com/_syadav) He helped me with much of the content of the blog.
 Please do follow him on Twitter.

-If you have any opportunities for me or want to connect to me with (Twitter)[https://twitter.com/yashguptaz], I am @yashguptaz on the internet.
+If you have any opportunities for me or want to connect to me with [Twitter,](https://twitter.com/yashguptaz) I am @yashguptaz on the internet.

 Thanks for Reading.